 How do you capture awe-inspiring photos of buildings that really stand out?

-Make use of architecture design elements when composing your shot.
+You make use of architecture design elements when composing your shot.

 All of these elements are perfect for creating striking compositions.